The Resilience sculpture over the Blain Gilbertson Family Heritage Pedestrian Bridge in Janesville

-As History Teller, she developed a unique and creative style, interviewing and writing the stories of dozens of individuals, including History Makers Award Winners, wrote 21 community blogs and attended numerous area events.
+As History Teller, she developed a unique and creative style, interviewing and writing the stories of dozens of local individuals, including History Makers Award Winners, 21 community blogs and attended numerous area events.
 Tess expanded the program to include stories of Janesville area nonprofits and businesses.

 Photo by Marsha Mood Photography

 In early 2019, Teresa developed and led a "Young Writers Workshop", teaching writing techniques to budding writers who were encouraged to find new inspiration and run with their creativity.